-Heart rate has been the most popular measure to quantify objectively training load during the last decades.
-However, new wearable technologies including GPS and accelerometers as well as power sensors opened up various new possibilities.
-While measuring training load from heart rate is still the preferred method in some sports, athletes and coaches from other sports favour to quantify training load based on power measures (cyclists) or combine heart rate with distance, speed or acceleration tracking (running, swimming, and team sports).
-Moreover, recent literature emphasises the benefits of using subjective feeling to define training load and recovery.^{1,2}

-Up to date, no gold standard exists to quantify training load.
-A recent consensus statement of the International Olympic Committee on load in sport and risk of injury2 recommended using internal and external load measures that are relevant and specific to the nature of each sport.
-The term 'external load' refers to any external stimulus applied to the athlete that is measured independently of their internal characteristics (e.g. independent of fitness, age, gender and body composition).
-'Internal load' is needed in order to achieve external load and is a result of physiological and psychological responses.
-These responses are individual and depend on physiological characteristics (e.g. fitness. training background, age, gender, body composition) and environmental factors (e.g. higher effort needed in altitude or heat).
+Heart rate has been the most popular measure for quantifying objectively training load during the last decades.
+However, new wearable technologies includina GPS and accelerometers as well as power sensors opened up various new possibilities.
+While measuring training load from heart rate is still the preferred method in some sports, athletes and coaches from other sports favor to quantify training load based on power measures (cyclists) or combine heart rate with distance, speed or acceleration tracking (running, swimming, and team sports).
+Moreover, recent literature emphasizes the benefits of using subjective feeling to define training load and recoverv.^{1,2} order to achieve external load and is a result of physiological and psychological responses.
+These responses are individual and depend on physiological characteristics (e.g. fitness, background, age, gender, body training composition) and environmental factors (e.g. higher effort needed in altitude or heat).
 Based on this recommendation, Polar Training Load Pro offers both, most popular internal and external training load measures instead of giving training load based on a single method.
 Selected loads for internal measures are Cardio load (based on HR measures) and Perceived load (based on RPE).
-From external point of view, load will be measured with Muscle load, determined from total power.
-In addition, the user still has the possibility to monitor other external load measures such as training time, frequency, type, speed and distance.
+From an external point of view, load will be measured with Muscle load, and determined from total power.
+In addition, the user still has the possibility to monitor other external load measures such as training time, frequency, type, speed, and distance.